bianklancnik/location-backend/README.md

 - File upload on Amazon S3
 - JSON server responses
 - Docker
--  For local environment configuration (database, env vars, ...)
+-  Docker: For local environment configuration (database, env vars, ...)
--  Dockerfile for building a docker image from the application code
+-  Docker: Dockerfile for building a docker image from the application code
 - Deploy backend Docker Container on AWS
 - Deploy frontend on AWS S3
 - Tests (backend only) - EndToEnd test
--  All your endpoints must have at least one test, multiple edge case tests are a bonus
+-  Tests: All your endpoints must have at least one test, multiple edge case tests are a bonus
--  All tests must pass
+-  Tests: All tests must pass
--  Separate environment for testing
+-  Tests: Separate environment for testing
 - Implement Logging (logger)
 - Implement Cors (Cross-origin resource sharing)
 - Reactive form validation